chriscow/minds/README.md

 This project is inspired by the `http.Handler` middleware pattern and the need for modular and extensible LLM application development in Go.

----

-This draft provides an overview of the project, showcases its capabilities with examples, and offers practical installation and usage details.
-Let me know if you'd like adjustments!